LAST UPDATED JUNE 30, 2020

 Reopening date: June 21 was the date that Spain reopened its borders.

-Health and safety restrictions: In the initial return-to-tourism push, only European Union members, UK citizens, and those from Norway, Switzerland, Liechtenstein and Finland were allowed back in (the border with Portugal remains closed until July 1 at Portugal's request).
+Health and safety restrictions: On August 14, nightclubs and dance clubs were closed.
+Bars and restaurants must close by 1am.
+In the initial return-to-tourism push, only European Union members, UK citizens, and those from Norway, Switzerland, Liechtenstein and Finland were allowed back in (the border with Portugal remains closed until July 1 at Portugal's request).
 No word yet on when Spain will open its borders to the rest of the world.

 Reopening date: Since Sweden never went into lockdown, it is already open.